-Our Management and the Board of Directors provide significant oversight of risks from cybersecurity threats and are informed about and closely monitor the prevention, detection, mitigation and remediation of cybersecurity incidents.
-In May 2022, in furtherance of ensuring appropriate oversight of JLL's cybersecurity and information technology readiness, the Board adopted an amended Charter of the Audit Committee that added cybersecurity and information technology readiness as part of the Committee's purpose.
-In addition, the Audit Committee was renamed as the Audit and Risk Committee to more accurately align with its responsibility to assist the Board in overseeing the Company's policies, programs and related risks identified as part of the enterprise risk management framework and cybersecurity and information technology.
-Cybersecurity is also reviewed as part of our overall enterprise risk management program, led by our Director of Enterprise Risk Management, which assesses our significant enterprise risks, provides a summary of those risks and primary mitigations, identifies control improvement projects for our significant risks, and regularly reports on the progress of control improvement projects for those risks to our GEB and the Audit & Risk Committee.
+Our management and the Board of Directors provide significant oversight of cybersecurity risks.
+Since 2022, the Board expanded the Audit and Risk Committee's Charter to include cybersecurity and information technology readiness.
+In addition, the Audit Committee was renamed the "Audit and Risk Committee" to more accurately align with its responsibility to assist the Board in overseeing the Company's policies, programs and related risks identified as part of the enterprise risk management framework and cybersecurity and information technology.
+Further enhancing our cybersecurity governance, in 2024, the Board formally established the Cybersecurity Subcommittee of the Audit and Risk Committee.
+This Subcommittee meets on a quarterly basis with management and regularly reports to the Audit and Risk Committee, providing an additional layer of specialized oversight on cybersecurity and information technology matters.

-In the area of cybersecurity and information technology readiness, to respond to the threat of security breaches and cyberattacks, the Company has developed a cybersecurity program, the implementation of which is led by the Company's Global Chief Information Officer ("CIO") and the Chief Information Security Officer ("CISO").
+Management's role in executing our cybersecurity strategy is led by our Global Chief Information Officer ("CIO") and our Chief Information Security Officer ("CISO"), both with over twenty years experience in large institutions.
 Our cybersecurity program is designed to protect and preserve the confidentiality, integrity and continued availability of all information and systems owned by us, or in our care.
 Our cybersecurity program strategy is to implement layered controls to reduce our cybersecurity risk by minimizing both the likelihood and potential impact of cybersecurity events.
-These controls are aligned with the National Institute of Standards and Technology (NIST) cybersecurity framework.

 We maintain a robust cyber incident response plan that includes controls and procedures designed to allow timely and accurate reporting of any material cybersecurity incident.
-We view cybersecurity as a shared responsibility, and we periodically perform simulations and tabletop exercises at a management level and incorporate external resources as well.
-We provide at least annual information security training for employees who have access to Company or client-related sensitive or personal information and regularly conduct phishing tests and education.
+We view cybersecurity as a shared responsibility involving the entirety of our workforce.
+To mitigate potential risks and ensure data integrity, we employ a comprehensive, multi-pronged strategy.
+This strategy encompasses the periodic execution of simulations and tabletop exercises involving both management and technical personnel, the provision of mandatory annual information security training for employees with access to sensitive company or client-related data, and the consistent administration of phishing tests, supplemented by targeted educational programs.
 We continue to implement new controls, governance, technical protections and other procedures to mitigate against the risks of a cybersecurity event.
 We have experienced various types of cyber-attack incidents in the last three years, which to-date have been contained and have not been material to us.
 JLL also maintains a cyber risk insurance policy.